DeckOfPandas/sandbox/nhshd20-email-3-draft.md

 **Where?**: Royal College of Anaesthetists, 35 Red Lion Square, London, WC1R 4SG.
 Handy map: https://goo.gl/maps/dR6CLUUiGRu

 **I am into weird kitchen-applicance-related favours/scared of Helen**: If you could arrive at the venue at 08:30 tomorrow bringing along a) a kettle and/or b) machine that turns coffee beans into coffee and/or c) machine that turns ground coffee into coffee, then please contact Helen (via any of the means above, or any other you can think of).
-She may become delirious with gratitude.
+To everyone else: do not panic.
+This plea is important, but an optimisation of a base plan.
+There will be hot drinks!

 **Accessiblity?**: step-free access into the building from the street; step-free route to a lift that serves all floors: step-free access to two sets of toilets (one via the lift) with doorways wide enough to pass a wheelchair.
 Dedicated quiet space that anyone is free to use any time during the weekend.
 Additional viewing screens throughout the room during presentations.
 Sadly no T-loop, signing or stenographer, but all speakers will be amplified.